Dreambound

 coach

-Are you ready to embark on a rewarding career in healthcare?
-Discover the exciting world of a Certified Medication Aide (CMA)!
-We'll walk you through the process of how you can find medication aide classes, how to gain your medication aide certification, and more!
+Are you ready to start a fulfilling career in healthcare?
+Becoming a Certified Medication Aide (CMA) could be the perfect path for you!
+In this guide, we'll walk you through the process of how you can find medication aide classes, how to gain your medication aide certification, and more!
 Don't miss this chance to transform your passion for helping others into a fulfilling career.
 Start your CMA journey today!

 Key Points

-• Medication Aides (also called Med Techs) are healthcare professionals who safely administer medications under nursing supervision in long-term care settings.
+• Medication Aides (also called Med Techs) administer medications under nursing supervision in long-term care settings.

 • Certified Medication Aides in Washington should have a current NAC (Nursing Assistant Certified) with a minimum of 1 year experience, completed a medication assistant program (90 hours), have passed the Washington Medication Assistant Competency Exam, and have a BG check and drug screening.

-• Medication Aide training programs cost $900-$1,800, with many facilities offering tuition reimbursement.
+• Medication Aide training programs cost between $900–$1,800, with many facilities offering tuition reimbursement.

 Article continues after recommendations